PhillHenry/ml_business_process_engineering/hugo/content/blog/death_of_datascience.md

 The dirty truth of data science is that most of the work is not actually data _science_ at all but data _engineering_.
 Sure, there are some very clever people at Google etc who do true data science all day, every day.
-But for the rest of us, it's mostly pipelines all the way down.
+But for the rest of us, it's data pipelines all the way down.

 Now, this is not necessarily a bad thing.
 Building pipelines is interesting stuff.
-But the industry needs to recognise that it's mostly doing boring old software engineering not sexy science.
+But the industry needs to recognise that it's doing boring old software engineering not sexy science.

 Data scientists really must appreciate the full software development life cycle.
 I was talking to a systems architect who bemoaned the fact that his data scientists engage with neither the engineers nor the business stakeholders.